didof/linkedList.js/README.md

     - shift: remove and return the head node
     - pop: remove and return the tail node
     - delete:
+      - by cb: remove and returns the node identified by the provided callback
+      - by value: remove and return the first occurrence of the provided target
+        - it takes a second paramter to remove and return an array of all the occurrences
       - by position: remove the indicated node
         - it takes a second parameter to remove an amount of following nodes; only the last one it's returned
     - clear: empty the list (keep the same memory address)

-- search
+- find
-  - find: returns the node identified by the provided callback
+  - by cb: returns the node identified by the provided callback
   - by value: returns the first occurrence of the provided target
     - it takes a second parameter to find all occurrences
   - by position: returns the node at the indicated position